Advertiser Disclosure

 Long-Term Parking

-Terminal 1 long-term parking is located adjacent to the terminal building on Levels 1M, 3, 4, 5, and 6.
-Each level is named after a famous Las Vegas hotel to help remember where you’ve parked, and the parking garage height clearance is 8 feet.
+Terminal 1 long-term parking is adjacent to the terminal building on levels 1M, 3, 4, 5, and 6.
+Each level is named after a famous Las Vegas hotel to help you remember where you’ve parked, and the garage height clearance is 8 feet.

-Terminal 3 long-term parking is in the garage adjacent to the terminal building on Levels 3, 4, 5, and 6.
-Passengers traveling on international flights should park on the east side of the garage (signposted with a club symbol from playing cards) and domestic passengers on the west (signposted with a diamond).
-Height clearance is 8 feet 2 inches.
+Terminal 3 long-term parking is in the garage adjacent to the terminal building on levels 3, 4, 5, and 6.
+Passengers traveling on international flights should park on the east side of the garage (signposted with a playing-card club symbol) and domestic passengers on the west (signposted with a diamond).
+Height clearance is 8 feet, 2 inches.

 Fees for both long-term parking garages are: